Authentic Lessons for 21st Century Learning

 Summary

-This lesson focuses on grade level standards that require students to identify examples of characterization as well as construct an argument.
-Students will identify examples of characterization in both film and text, then construct an argument on a character’s personality based on the characterization.
+This lesson focuses on grade level standards that require students to identify examples of characterization.
+Students will identify examples of characterization in both film and text then construct an argument on a character’s personality based on the characterization.
 This lesson can be completed before starting The Outsiders or after reading Chapter 1.

 Essential Question(s)